sds/overcommit/README.md

 styles and lints.
 However, some hooks only make sense in the context of a specific repository.

-At Brigade, for example, we have a number of simple checks that we run against our code to catch common errors.
-For example, since we use [RSpec](http://rspec.info/), we want to make sure all spec files contain the line `require 'spec_helper'`.
+For example, you can have a number of simple checks that run against your code to catch common errors.
+For example, if you use [RSpec](http://rspec.info/), you can make sure all spec files contain the line `require 'spec_helper'`.

 Inside our repository, we can add the file